Evidence & safety

 Why this article exists

-This safety note gives the careful version of the answer: "Why habit consistency should be explained with careful limits" belongs in the blog because it explains the decision before the download.
-For "Why habit consistency should be explained with careful limits", the reader may be in a desk break where the user wants less jaw tension and fewer choices, and the job is to separate routine support from stronger health claims.
-This article gives context for "Why habit consistency should be explained with careful limits", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This safety note gives the careful version of the answer: "Careful limit: habit consistency" belongs in the blog because it explains the decision before the download.
+For "Careful limit: habit consistency", the reader may be in a desk break where the user wants less jaw tension and fewer choices, and the job is to separate routine support from stronger health claims.
+This article gives context for "Careful limit: habit consistency", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway